bigbowlz/simple_arb_bot/README.md

     npm install dotenv

-### Terminal
+### Set up the trading environment on Terminal
-#### Step 1.
-Start a local Ethereum folk, deploy the arbitrage contract, set up token liquidity in the arb contract, and populate valid trade routes.
+#### Start a local Ethereum folk, deploy the arbitrage contract, set up token liquidity in the arb contract, and populate valid trade routes.
 Run the command from the root directory.
 ```
 chmod +x scripts/env_setup.sh && ./scripts/env_setup.sh
 ```